sublimelsp/LSP-css/README.md

 ## FAQs

+- I'm getting duplicate suggestions in the completion popup.

+  Sublime Text comes with a plugin that provides completions for the CSS and HTML syntaxes.
+This results in duplicate completions when using this package.

+  To disable ST's built-in completions for CSS syntax, for example:
+   - open any CSS file
+   - run `Preferences: Settings - Syntax Specific` from the `Command Pallete`
+   - add `"disable_default_completions": true` in the view on the right

+  Repeat for other syntaxes that provide built-in completions.
+Same applies to third-party SASS package that provides SASS and SCSS support.

 - The server exited with status code 1.

   It's probably that the `node` executable on your system is outdated.